AwalaApp/network-website/service-providers/index.md

 Relaynet apps use the Internet seamlessly when it's available, but they can switch to a backup medium when the Internet is unavailable.
 The only backup medium at the moment are [couriers]({% link couriers.md %}) who relay data between the region disconnected from the Internet and a location with access to the Internet, but we plan to support additional backup media in the future.

+If you're looking for inspiration, you could build apps to help people do the following:

+- Send and receive emails.
+- Post and get updates from social networks like [Twitter](https://twitter.com/relaynet_/status/1089211336171679745) or [Mastodon](https://github.com/tootsuite/mastodon/issues/10267).
+- Get answers to queries like "coronavirus symptoms" using [DuckDuckGo Instant Answers](https://help.duckduckgo.com/duckduckgo-help-pages/features/instant-answers-and-other-features/).
+- Send and receive money -- including cryptocurrencies.

-Whether you're an individual, a charity or a company, we're here to help you try and eventually integrate Relaynet.
+Whether you're an individual or an organisation, we're here to help you try and eventually integrate Relaynet.
 Select one of the following options to learn more, and don't hesitate to post any questions/feedback on [our forum](https://community.relaynet.network/) -- We'd even love it if you stopped by to say hi!

 <div class="buttons is-centered">
   <a class="button is-link" href="{% link service-providers/ux.md %}">